danmanstx/take-home-ruby/README.md

 # take-home-ruby
 Take home ruby challenge, slightly unsure on wording to handle bad phones numbers.
-Currently, they are reported in error report and excluded if nil or number to format (ie. 11 digits already).
+Currently, they are reported in error report and excluded if nil or number cant be formatted (ie. 11 digits already).

 ## how to run